-Assets will be invested primarily in equities and fixed income securities in a manner consistent with all legal requirements and Program restrictions.
-Asset allocation will be based on a desire for sound long-term performance considering PBGC's obligations.
-PBGC seeks to produce a return on investment that is based on levels of liquidity and investment risk that are prudent and reasonable.
+Trust Fund assets will be invested primarily in equities and fixed income securities in a manner consistent with all legal requirements and Program restrictions.
+Asset allocation will be based on a desire for the PBGC to have sound long term performance, be fully funded and able to meet its long-term cash flow obligations while considering all risks.
+PBGC seeks to produce a return on investment that is based on levels of liquidity and investment risk that are prudent and reasonable to achieve its long-term goals.
 Prudent risk-taking is justifiable.